 In all honesty, I am truly happy for anyone I know that is already married with children.
 Many women in my family had arranged marriages, however I will not be one of those girls.
 If you are married with children already it is because you chose that life for yourself.
 S, one of my best friends since middle school had one about two years ago.
 I could not be happier for her.
 I was disappointed because I wanted to sneak into the bridal room to get photos with her and I missed my chance.

 I am proud to say that her husband and in-laws treat her like a queen.
 Say “Ameen,” and “Mashallah.”
 I am happy to know that both of her admirable parents were able to share that special day with her.
 I have always been treated like a daughter in their family.
 My family and I try to do the same.
 A, her little sister might as well be mine too.
 S is more traditional than I am, however she never judges me for being my own person.
-That is the true meaning of altruism; the selfless concern for the wellbeing of others.
 Although, our lives are busy, we always make time to see each other.
 She is one of the most beautiful girls you will ever lay your eyes on.
 Her heart and soul are just as pure.

 I am sure my Dad secretly wishes, I were more like her.
 Frequently, he asks me if I know of a boy or whether or not I found the “one.”
 I always tell him, I cannot think of anyone even if I have prospects in mind.
 No one is worthy of meeting him just yet.
 He knows it too.
 I have no doubt he knows.
 If any boy approaches me to say, “Hello,” he assumes I am “dating,” that boy.
 I must be a polygamous creature that is dating ten guys at once.
 Not at all.
 I barely have time to eat, sleep, or work.
 If I had someone important in my life, then you would never know.
 You would have to ask me and most people are too scared to do so.
 I am not one to post about it on social media.
 There is nothing wrong with doing that either.
 I am just a more private person.